tina-net/tina-net/README.md

 # 👋 Hi, I’m Tina

- I’m a Technical Program Manager with a background in system development, currently transitioning into AI infrastructure and inference.
+ I’m a Technical Program Manager with a background in NB system development, currently transitioning into AI infrastructure and inference.

 🔧 This is where I document:
 - AI inference systems (Triton, ONNX, Transformers)